callumacrae/when-scroll/README.md

 Or it can be an array, containing an element:

 - `['within 100px of', el]` (again, "of" will be removed)

+The optional third argument (which defaults to false) will check on page load whether the scroll pattern is true, instead of waiting for the user to scroll.
+This is good for something like a lazy loading library where stuff could be on screen initially.

 ## Examples